 - What kind of setting appeals to you? (e.g. learning inside a classroom, hiking through mountains, doing community service, working with younger students)

+It’s important to understand that no one experience listed above or below is better than any other.
 Above all else you should enjoy your summer, no matter the opportunity you choose to pursue.
-If you are doing what you love, then you will!
-Also consider programs that push you outside of your comfort zone by interacting with others different from your closest social circles, by engaging with material that challenges you, or by situating you in an unfamiliar environment.
+If you are doing what you love, then you will enjoy the summer!
+Also consider programs that push you outside of your comfort zone by interacting with others different from your closest social circles, by engaging with material that challenges you, and/or by situating you in an unfamiliar environment.
 There is much to learn from these experiences!
 Also pay special attention to age requirements as many programs require students to be 16 years old or older to attend residential programs.

 Below is a list of programs in two categories: first are “vetted programs,” which are those that the Office of College Counseling has had positive experiences with students attending in the past; second are “unvetted programs,” which are ones with which we have no previous experience but that merit your attention.
 We do not officially endorse any particular programs.

 - AFS-USA - With a network spanning 45+ countries and 70+ years of connecting lives across cultures, we have the scope and experience to offer authentic, immersive ways for young travelers to study abroad and live around the world.
 Our 150+ high school study abroad programs are led by locals in the communities you’ll join.
 AFS staff, volunteers, and host families will welcome you to a second home.
 To us, studying and living abroad is about becoming a global citizen.
 Over 100 years ago, the founders of AFS discovered the importance of intercultural exchange.
 Today, you can be part of their legacy and join the 500,000 alumni who proudly call themselves AFSers.